whyyouchris/sm-rental/README.md

-CSI 4124 Foundation of simulation and modelling group project
+##CSI 4124 Foundation of simulation and modelling group project

-SM Rental
+###SM Rental

+Please make sure you have **JDK 8** installed, in order to run the project